Homogenization of peristaltic flows in piezoelectric porous media: Micromodel and the fluid-structure interaction

 \section{Micromodel and the fluid-structure interaction}

-In the geometrical framework describing the fluid saturated porous medium at the heterogeneity level, we introduce the fluid-structure interaction problem for which the two-scale problem is obtained by the homogenization method in Section~\ref{sec-homog}.
+In the geometrical framework describing the fluid saturated porous medium at the heterogeneity level, we introduce the fluid-structure interaction (FSI) problem for which the two-scale problem is obtained by the homogenization method in Section~\ref{sec-homog}. \chE{Although in this paper we consider small deformations of the solid and the linear constitutive law \eq{eq-1}, as will be shown, to capture the ``pumping effect'' of the peristaltic deformation, it is necessary to consider the nonlinearity of the FSI on the interface due to the deforming pores, thereby modifying the hydraulic permeability.
+A brief illustration of this phenomenon using a 1D reduced model is presented in \ref{sec-1D}.}